marsp0/marsp0.github.io/articles/vl/sprint5.md

 The plan is to go back to testing the parser, i am not familiar with how the node interfaces will look in the end so for now its better to just test from the perspective of the parser.

-### I will continue with the same test from 15.07.2025.
+#### Part 1 - I will continue with the same test from 15.07.2025.
 Goals

 - [x] assert tree structure
 - [x] assert local name